Nilhenrik/dat640_group_project/README.md

 - {./data/bm25score.txt} for the baseline results
 - {./data/monoduo.txt} for the Expando Mono Duo results
 - {./data/finalretrival.txt} for the Expando Mono Duo with T5 Query Rewrites results

+The file top3.py is created for formatting the output files from the retrival files to the desired format in Kaggle